BeiningBogen/iOS-Kristiania/Lesson05/README.md

 # UINavigationController (Cont'd)

 Note that:
-- A UINavigationController keeps a collections of UIViewController
+- A UINavigationController keeps a collection of UIViewController's
 - A UIViewController (not UINavigationController) keeps a collection of views

 ---